ceid1987/SolidityTER/README.md

 Once deployed, players can enter the lottery with a set amount of ethereum (or other denominations of eth such as wei).

-A winner is then randomly determined by different methods (see ) and the jackpot is transferred to them.
+A winner is then randomly determined by different methods (see different versions) and the jackpot is transferred to them.

 ## v1